 The artistic research project Commune, conducted by Christoph Knoth and Konrad Renner (both professors of Digital Graphics at the HFBK Hamburg) and taking place during the summer semester of 2020, investigated the social structures and technical needs of temporary communities in the digital sphere.
 What power structures exist in the digital sphere?
 What are the technological, but also social (and usually invisible) norms that are constructed within it?
 In partnership with the designer and curator Prem Krishnamurthy, a number of experts were invited to participate in a total of four rounds of digital discussion.
 Students from the Digital Graphics class prepared the framework, in terms of both form and content.
-Discussions were conducted on the visually adapted Jitsi server (by Benedikt Rottstegge); they could also be followed as a livestream on the project’s own dedicated website.
+The talks took place in a video chat designed by Benedikt Rottstegge and could be followed in a livestream on the project's own website.

 With Prem Krishnamurthy performing magnificently as moderator, a very wide diversity of discussion participants were brought together: whilst the Amsterdam design studio Moniker reported on their experience of participative online film projects and described the effects of gamification, Elvia Wilk discussed forms of communication in live-action role-playing (LARP) groups.
 For these groups – which also exist in the digital sphere – are by no means protected spaces with established communication rules.
 Rather, it is a case of developing an ethical Interaction Design and becoming conscious of the existing forms of racism.
 This was also the central theme of the lecture by American Artist.
 They researches the digital information age against the backdrop of blackness and Afro-American culture.
 One of their theses is that current network technology must also be examined for colonial influences, just like other social spheres.
 Artist* references the transition that took place in the 1970s from black command lines to the white user interfaces that we use today.
 This is because white interfaces – Google’s front page, for instance – are perceived as neutral.
 Although many devices of today offer a dark mode, this does not represent a general systemic change in technological development, as the structures of Silicon Valley are insufficiently diverse to support this.